08 Aug Richard and Matilda Creaghe, Their Life and Times

 Having said that, Marnane does not mention Castle Park as being a party to any tenant-landlord confrontations.
 One likes to think the best of one’s ancestors, and perhaps Richard was more enlightened than most.
+In his favor, he was an Irish landlord; not an absentee English landowner.
 However, his nemesis, Reverend Mr. Hare, was less than pleased.
 In his notice to his parishioners of September 16, 1816, he proposed a fund “for the relief of any of the tenants of any of the following resident landowners” and goes on to list Richard among nine other esquires, including a Scully and a Butler (P.C.
 Papers).
 So, was Richard any better or any worse than the other landlords?
 Probably not.
 In fairness, judgement should be made to some degree in the light of the times.

 In May, 1817, tragedy again struck Castle Park with the death, at age 21, of John Creaghe, the first-born son and heir of Richard and Matilda.
 The cause is not known, but it was most likely infectious disease or trauma.
 John is not listed in any of the family sources as having been interred in the family vault in Golden.
 However, his death could have been the impetus for construction of the vault in June of the same year as his passing, 1817.